 Making a will

-The Scottish Court Service cannot provide you with any advice on making a will, however you will find some useful information on the Citizens Advice Bureau website
+Scottish Courts and Tribunals Service cannot provide you with any advice on making a will, however you will find some useful information on the Citizens Advice Bureau website

 Guidance notes and forms for use when applying for confirmation can be accessed on the HMRC website.